Associate | Established: 2001 | Associate since 2012

 In June 2017, the Organization for the Harmonization of Business Law in Africa (OHADA) issued Regulation No. 01/2017/CM/OHADA Pratiques Professionelles de la Comptabilité et de l’Audit dans les pays membres de l’OHADA to harmonize regional ethical requirements with international best practice.
 The regulation states that effective from January 1, 2018, professional accountants in OHADA member states must adhere to the OHADA Code of Ethics, which is based on the 2015 IESBA Code of Ethics, and complemented by the ethical requirements related to the external auditor as contained in the OHADA Uniform Act on Accounting Law and Financial Information (AUDCIF).

 As part of its self-regulatory process and best practice, the institute reports it established an SMO 4 Committee to review its by-laws, Code of Ethics, and Constitution to ensure that ethical requirements comply with the IESBA Code.
 ONECCA-Togo reports that it disseminates the French translation of the Code to its members, accountants in business, trainee accountants, public and private sector bodies as well as other relevant stakeholders to support the implementation of the Code and delivers trainings on the Code to its members.
-Given the adoption of the new OHADA regulation, the institute plans to raise awareness amongst its members and will update its continuing professional development programming accordingly.
+Although not yet adopted, ONECCA-Togo reports it provided training and CPD events for members on the 2018 International Code of Ethics – which was revised and restructured – and noted the NOCLAR standard.
+The institute has also introduced AML training.

-The 2018 International Code of Ethics, which has been revised and restructured from previous version and contains the NOCLAR standard issued in 2016, is now available in French.
-Within its scope of national responsibility, OECCA-Togo is encouraged to review the 2018 Code for adoption in Togo and form plans to support its implementation.
-ONECCA-Togo is also encouraged to review revisions to Part 4B of the Code?to reflect terms and concepts used in the IAASB's International Standard on Assurance Engagements (ISAE) 3000 (Revised), which are effective June 2021 and revisions to promote the role and mindset expected of all professional accountants which are effective in December 2021.
-Lastly, since OHADA regulations incorporate only up to the 2015 version of the IESBA Code, the institute is encouraged to continue its advisory and advocacy role by sharing the 2018 International Code (along with the 2020 revisions) with the OHADA so that it might update its regulations accordingly.
+Within its scope of national responsibility, OECCA-Togo is encouraged to review the latest International Code for adoption in Togo and form plans to support its implementation.
+Additionally, since OHADA regulations incorporate only up to the 2015 version of the IESBA Code, the institute is encouraged to continue its advisory and advocacy role by sharing the latest International Code of Ethics with the OHADA so that it might update its regulations accordingly.

 Current Status: Execute